Skip to main content

 • International Education Standards

-Candidates for the qualification of Professional Accountant (PA (SA)) and membership in the South African Institute of Professional Accountants (SAIPA) must complete SAIPA’s academic, practical experience, and examinations and also complete CPD.
-SAIPA states that its IPD and CPD requirements are aligned with the latest (2019) IES and the principles established by SAQA.
+Candidates for the designation of Professional Accountant (PA(SA)) and membership in the South African Institute of Professional Accountants (SAIPA) must complete SAIPA’s academic, practical experience, and examination requirements and maintain continuing professional development.
+SAIPA reports that its IPD and CPD requirements are aligned with the 2019 IES and with the quality assurance principles established under the NQF.

 Current Status: Partially Adopted